 - Smoothies or milkshakes are simple and delicious.
 Just mix milk, a fruit of your choice and a few ice-cubes.
 Pour into a glass and enjoy.

-- Pop your own corn.
-Flavour with salt and pepper, a little sugar, a sprinkle of paprika or even a little finely grated parmesan.
+- Instead of eating crisps, pop your own corn.
+Flavour with salt and pepper, a sprinkle of paprika or even a little finely grated parmesan.

 *Names have been changed to protect identities.